cpp-core/timer/README.md

 segments.

-The following example demonstrates using the `start` and `stop` methods function to measure the cost of exclusive or performed in a loop.
+The following example demonstrates using the `start` and `stop` methods to measure the cost of an exclusive or performed in a loop.
 Referencing the `output` variable at the end serves the same function as the `doNotOptimizeAway` function in the previous example;
 it forces the compiler to actually do the computation.